 other lemon cakes to try!Print

-lemon olive oil cake with whipped cream and candied lemon zest
+lemon olive oil cake (rich and moist!)

 This lemon olive oil cake is bursting with the fragrance of grassy olive oil, lemon and fresh orange.
 It has a luscious, velvety crumb and is so simple to make!